 After cooling down in the idle stage, the boiler will be quickly drained at a pressure of approx. 3 bar.
-Observe the maximum permissible temperature for draining into the public sewer system.
-Where required, catch the water in a collecting tank and drain it after it has sufficiently cooled down.
+Observe the maximum permissible temperature for draining into the public sewage system.
+Where required, catch the water in a collecting tank and drain it after it has cooled down sufficiently.

-Flush steam boilers with high salt content in the boiler water (approx.

-5 000 μS/cm) again on the water side.
+Flush steam boilers with a high salt content in their boiler water (> 5 000 μ S/cm) once more on the water side.
 Afterwards, open all man, head and hand holes.

-Dry out components, such as superheaters and flue gas heat exchangers, separately.
+Dry out components, such as economisers, separately.

 Position desiccants (e.g. silica gel, blue gel) in shallow bowls inside the open and drying boiler or hang them inside the boiler so that any contact with the boiler material is safely prevented.
 Then close the boiler.
-Check the desiccants at least monthly and replace them, if required.
+Check the desiccants at least monthly.
+They should be replaced as and when required.